UChicagoPhysicsLabs/PositronEmissionTomography/docs/3d_printing.rst

 The bottom, middle and top will need to be printed separately, and the middle should have support added.
 The holes are designed to withstand a bit of drooping but better safe than sorry.

+The bottom is meant to have the pcb secured to it via standoffs into captive nuts on the bottom face.